RafaGago/mini-async-log/README.md

 ## Errors ##

 As for now, every function returns a boolean if it succeeded or false if it didn't.
 A filtered out/below severity call returns true.

-The only possible failures are either to be unable to allocate memory for a log entry, an asynchronous call that was interrupted by "on_termination" or a string byte that was about to be deep copied but would overflow the length variable mostly a bug, I highly doubt that someone will log messages that take 4GB).
+The only possible failures are either to be unable to allocate memory for a log entry, an asynchronous call that was interrupted by "on_termination" or a string byte that was about to be deep copied but would overflow the length variable, which would mostly be a bug, I highly doubt that someone will log messages that take 4GB).

 The functions never throw.